-\item No human error, such as insertion, deletion, or wrong pitch exist in the recording; the score and recording are matched note-to-note.
+\item No human error, such as insertion, deletion, or wrong pitch exists in the recordingso that the score and recording are matched note-to-note.

 \item Phrasing is annotated by human.

 \item The scores, recordings and phrasing data are in machine-readable format.